frrmack/rankor/README.md

 ## Virtual environment setup

 Make a virtual environment.
 This source code was written using `pyenv` and `pyenv-virtualenvwrapper`.
 You can also use them, or use your own virtual environment tool.
-The  The python version installed with 'pyenv' here and used to develop this code is '3.9.12'.
+The python version installed with 'pyenv' here and used to develop this code is '3.9.12'.
 Below are instructions to do it the way I did it.

 Setup instructions for `pyenv` and `pyenv-virtualenvwrapper` if you don't have them are [here](https://gist.github.com/eliangcs/43a51f5c95dd9b848ddc).

-When you have them, the following installs the correct python version, creates a virtualenv with this python called `rankor`, and activates it.
+When you have them, the following installs the correct python version, creates a virtualenv (with this python version) called `rankor`, and activates it.

 ```